MinecraftForge/Documentation/docs/datagen/server/recipes.md

 ### ShapelessRecipeBuilder

 `ShapelessRecipeBuilder` is used to generate shapeless recipes.
 The builder can be initialized via `#shapeless`.
-The recipe group, input ingredients, and how the recipe is unlocked can be specified before saving.
+The recipe group, input ingredients, and the recipe unlock criteria can be specified before saving.

 ```java
 // In RecipeProvider#buildCraftingRecipes(writer)